opencog/learn/README-Natural.md

   membership.
 These can now start to be used for re-parsing, to obtain word-sense pair-correlation statistics.

-  Explain the above, docuemnnt it more clearly.
+  Explain the above, document it more clearly.

+* Unit tests are needed for everything.
+There are dozens of units in here, none of them are tested, except by daily use.
+The code that gives me the willies is the merge code: its extremely complex, and it's not at all clear that it is doing the right thing.
+I mean, I think it is, but ... wow.
+Its really complicated.
+There may be bugs.

 TODO - Clustering
 -----------------